royandugu/wize-consultancy/README.md

         System components include the components that are common to both admin and the users.
 They can be like the sky blue wrappers and all.
+        | - Static components : These are the static components
+        | - Common components : These are the components common to both user and admin
+        |

 3. userComponents are the components that can be viewed by users
 4. Inside each individual component folder the componentnameDisplay is the one that displays to the front end